+The Finnish maritime cluster is significant by international standards.
+There is strong high technology development like digitalisation and environmental expertise in Finland, and these areas represent two global megatrends.
 Among Finland’s defining characteristics are its small size, agility and mutual trust, which are reflected in strong collaboration between the public sector and companies.
 Various joint projects are also spawning startups.

-The industries are intrinsically linked – ports and port operators do well when ship owners and the marine in-dustry are buoyant.
+The industries are intrinsically linked – ports and port operators do well when shipowners and the marine industry are buoyant.
 In turn, these industries require good ports and fairways, functional logistics chains and good mutual collaboration.

 The Finnish Maritime Cluster includes the Finnish Shipowners’ Association, the Finnish Port Association,the Finnish Port Operators Association and Finnish Marine Industries.